binguimath/binguimath.github.io/readme.md

 Welcome to my homepage

 ## About me
-I will join Tsinghua University, Yau Mathematical Sciences Center as an assistant professor in September 2021.
+I am now an assistant professor in Tsinghua University, Yau Mathematical Sciences Center (2021.9-).
 Before that, I was a Hill assistant professor (postdoc) at Department of Mathematics, Rutgers University-New Brunswick (2018.9-2021.6).
 My postdoc mentor is Yi-Zhi Huang.
 I received my Ph.D degree at Vanderbilt University in 2018, advised by Vaughan Jones.

 My name in Chinese: 归斌/歸斌

-Email: binguimath(at)gmail(dot)com
+Email: binguimath(at)gmail(dot)com  bingui(at)tsinghua(dot)edu(dot)cn

 I am currently not affilicated with Rutgers.
 Please do not contact me at my Rutgers email address.